Ituí River

 The Ituí River is a river of the upper Amazon Basin.
 It traverses some 370 km of the Atalaia do Norte municipality in the Amazonas state of north-western Brazil.
+The Ituí is a left tributary of the Javary River.
 It drains a very low gradient, dropping hardly 100 m over its whole extent, which results in extensive meandering.
 The Rio Negro, Beija-flor and Branquinho are some of its western tributaries, while the Rio Novo is its main eastern tributary.
 Downstream it joins the Itaquai River to form the upper Solimões.